 Module G covers the history and science of the medical field, as well as the medical assisting profession and how it fits into the big picture.
 Students gain an understanding of concepts related to patient reception in the medical office and preparing for the day.
 Students become familiar with that it takes to become an office manager and the responsibilities an office manager has to the office, the staff, and the physician.
 Students are introduced to medical office safety, security, and emergency provisions, and how they can best be dealt with.
 Students learn how to maintain equipment and inventory.
 Computers in the medical office are discussed and how ergonomics plays an important role in the health of the staff and patients.
 Students learn how to provide mobility assistance and support to patients with special physical and emotional needs.
 Basic principles of psychology are discussed, as well as psychological disorders and diseases and treatments available.
 Medical law and ethics and various physical therapy modalities are discussed.
 Students check vital signs, obtain blood samples, and prepare and administer intramuscular injections.
 Students study essential medical terminology, build on their keyboarding and word processing skills, and become familiar with the self-directed job search process by leaning how to dress for success.
-Prerequisite: None.
-Lec Hrs: 040 Lab Hrs.
-040 Other Hrs:
+Prerequisites: None.
+Lec.
+Hrs: 040, Lab Hrs: 040, Other Hrs: 000.

-Module X - Externship 5.0 Quarter Credit Units
+Module X - Externship

 Upon successful completion of Modules A through G, Medical Assisting students participate in a 160 hour externship at an approved facility.
 The externship provides the student an opportunity to apply principles and practices learned in the program and utilize entry level Medical Assisting skills in working with patients.
 Medical assisting externs work under the direct supervision of qualified personnel at the participating externship sites, and under general supervision of the school staff.
 Externs are evaluated by supervisory personnel at the site at 80- and 160-hour intervals.
 Completed evaluation forms are placed in the students' permanent records.
 Students must successfully complete their externship experience in order to fulfill requirements for graduation.
-Prerequisite: Completion of Modules A-G. Lec Hrs: 000 Lab Hrs.
-000 Other Hrs: 160
+Prerequisites: None.
+Lec.
+Hrs: 000, Lab Hrs: 000, Other Hrs: 160.